stolostron/lifeguard/docs/creating_rbac_groups_and_groupsync.md

 4. Set up a [GitHub Identity Provider](https://docs.openshift.com/dedicated/4/authentication/identity_providers/configuring-github-identity-provider.html) by following the linked instructions.
 5. OPTIONAL: For CI use-cases, you'll need to create ServiceAccounts and use token-based authentication - these service accounts can't be members of RBAC Groups, but they have their own grouping mechanism and can be assigned the same roles as your RBAC Groups.
 6. OPTIONAL: Create a namespace for each Group that you want to use clusterpools (to isolate teams)
-6. Configure the ClusterRoleBindings shown above with the target RBAC groups by setting the subjects list as follows, setting the namespace of the ClusterRoleBinding as desired:
+6. Configure the RoleBindings shown above with the target RBAC groups by setting the subjects list as follows, setting the namespace of the RoleBinding as desired:
 ```
   subjects:
     - kind: Group
       apiGroup: rbac.authorization.k8s.io
       name: <github-group>
 ```
 7. Repeat or extend the list to include all groups you wish to have access.
-In our case, we'll create ClusterRoleBindings for each Group mapping to each Groups' namespace.
+In our case, we'll create RoleBindings for each Group mapping to each Groups' namespace.